businessmodelling/dev-test/README.md

 dotnet run -p ./RestaurantListings
 ```

 This will start both the API and React frontend.
+A Swagger/OpenAPI UI is available on https://localhost:5001/swagger.

 ## Requirements